 Bring learning to life with a unique educational experience.
-Explore over a hundred animal species, child-friendly information signs and displays, the Zoolympics Challenge and our animal Discovery Trails!
+Explore over a hundred exotic animals, child-friendly information signs and displays, the Zoolympics Challenge and our animal Discovery Trails!
 Our learning experts are excited to enhance your experience with one of our 30-minute curriculum-linked education sessions, including opportunities for pupils to stroke animals!

 - With options for free adults ratios, a choice of two picnic areas, a simple booking procedure and plenty of space for coaches near to the entrance, we’ll take care of the details so you can enjoy the experience with your group.